sqlxpert/z-container-api-kafka-aws-terraform/README.md

     Expect a slow deletion process for the VPC and for IPAM.
-You might prefer to interrupt Terraform, delete the `hello_api` VPC and the IPAM pool cascade manually in the AWS Console, then repeat `terraform apply`&nbsp;.
+You might prefer to interrupt Terraform, delete the `hello_api` VPC and the IPAM pool cascade manually in the AWS Console, then repeat `terraform apply -destroy`&nbsp;.

     Expect an error message about retiring KMS encryption key grants (harmless, in this case).